Google Reverse Image Search: 10 Secret Uses For Writers & Authors

 If you want to keep a consistent visual or color scheme for your blog or website, you might want to search for similar images in color, tint, or hue.

-Perhaps you would like to standardize your header or featured images.
+Perhaps you would like to standardize your header, featured images, or for images for a series of articles.

 All you need to do is upload one of your preferred images to Google reverse image search and check the results.